mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 #### Jira Tickets

-The [Technical Writing Jira board](https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=51) is a snapshot of the current Technical Writing workload.
+The [Technical Writing Jira board](https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=61) is a snapshot of the current Technical Writing workload.
 Feature and release writing is planned three sprints in advance.
 This ensures that ad-hoc work can be taken on.

-If you have a documentation requirement, please create a ticket and include the following fields:
+If you have a feature documentation requirement, please create a ticket and include the following fields:

 * Label: Documentation
-* Team: Documentation
+* Team: Tech Writing
 * Assignee: Justine Geffen

 Depending on what is required, please also include a sprint as well as a fix version.

+If your request is not related to feature documentation, include the following fields:

+* Label: Documentation
+* Team: Tech Writing
+* Assignee: <leave blank>

 **Jira Turnaround Time**